 In many ways the images of mythological female characters I used to draw as a child have evolved and turned into my current practice.
-These early fantastic, explorations into idealised female identity representing the beginnings of how the female form became the primary barer of meaning in my work; a vehicle though which to explore themes of identity, mortality, desire and a search for meaning in itself.
+These early explorations into idealised female identity representing the beginnings of how the female form became the primary barer of meaning in my work; a vehicle though which to explore themes of identity, mortality, desire and a search for meaning in itself.

-As I have grown up and my practice has evolved, the theme of death and mortality has moved ever closer to the foreground, and the tradition of vanitas paintings has largely informed my work.
+Alongside Mythology, the tradition of vanitas paintings has largely informed my work.
 The young woman becomes a symbol for the fleeting nature of human life as well as creative fertility and potential.
 Youth and beauty allude to their natural counterpart of death and decay.

-These themes have developed organically, and my process of painting is a very intuitive one.
 It is through the act of painting itself that many of the themes and meanings reveal themselves to me, and it is in this way that I realised that the themes of creation and death, so closely related to female identity through myth and history are directly reflected in my creative process.
 Just as the young woman holds both forces of life and death within herself symbolically, these oscillating opposites of activity and passivity, chaos and control, are a vital component in the act of making art.
 Whilst painting, I’m often aware that as much as I have to consciously manifest a mark or an image, I also have to surrender to and accept moments of chaos, allowing ideas or images to be destroyed in order for something new to be born.

 For me the question of meaning always emerges as an essential part in this cycle of life, death and creation, in which the experience of our own mortality, and the transient nature of life play a vital role in the search for meaning and identity, and almost always provide the fuel for the desire to create.